oktadev/okta-blog/_source/_posts/2020-09-23-secure-pii-ef-core-dotnet.md

 {% img blog/efcore-pii/image5.png alt:"Run project with tracker" width:"800" %}{: .center-image }

-## Store a User’s Personally Identifiable Information in Okta
+## Store a User's Personally Identifiable Information in Okta

 The sample website already supports user authentication but all the user PII is stored in SQL Server database.
 Instead of that, I will store users' personal information in Okta and secure the web app.
 Okta supports user authentication, multi-factor authentication, social authentication, as well as all OpenID Connect flows out of the box—it can take care of all the scenarios you might ever need.